danielurdaneta/FinalProject/README.md

 ## Dashboard
 ---

 The dashboard of this project will be a web application created using HTML, CSS, JavaScript and its library D3.
-The web app will consist of a description of the project, graphs created in the exploratory phase of the project, and the Machine Learning models.
-The user will be able to change the ML model using a drop off menu, and in this way to observe how we execute that specific model and the results we obtained, the user will also be able to select a fighter and see all his stats in a table.
+The web app will consist of a description of the project, graphs created in the exploratory phase of the project, a table with fighters stats and the Machine Learning models.

+The user will be able to change the ML model using a drop off menu, and in this way to observe how we execute that specific model and the results we obtained, the user will also be able to select a fighter and see all his stats in a interactive table.
 Below we can see an image of the interactive elements of our web app:

 ![interactive elementes dashboard](https://user-images.githubusercontent.com/81272629/135006205-e9c9a780-0a93-49c1-b581-d61e4394924f.png)